-This page is primarily a index of online resources I frequently use for my research in Buddhism and medieval Chinese religions.
-More comprehensive indices for online sources can be found at the Princeton Library page for Chinese historiography (compiled by Benjamin A. Elman) or the Digital Resources for Sinologists article (composed by Jeffrey Tharsen).
-On a different front, an ongoing conversation about Digital Humanities and digital tools for the study of China can be found at the Digital Sinology Facebook group.
+This is an index of online tools I frequently use for my research in Buddhism and medieval Chinese religions.
+More comprehensive indices for online resources can be found at the Princeton Library page for Chinese historiography (compiled by Benjamin A. Elman, revised 2018) or the Digital Resources for Sinologists article (composed by Jeffrey Tharsen, 2014).
+In addition, an ongoing conversation about Digital Humanities and digital tools for the study of China can be found at the Digital Sinology Facebook group.
 The standard reference guide for print materials pertaining to East Asian Buddhist studies remains the list compiled by Robert Buswell and William Bodiford (also here).

 Digital Textual Collections